FOLLOW US

 Risks are greater if you undertake any activity alone.
 You may want to hire a guide for expert advice.
 Always leave copies of your itinerary with someone.

-Only use officially licensed taxis.
-These will have a taxi sign on the roof and a taxi company name and number written on the side.
-Taxis should be called or taken from an official rank rather than hailed in the street.
+Only use officially licensed taxis, which have a taxi sign on the roof and a company name and number written on the side.
+Call a taxi, order one from an app or pick one up from an official rank.

 Transport strikes are often called at short notice.
 You can find information on the Ministry of Transport website (in Italian).

 Traffic can be busy, fast and chaotic, especially in the larger cities.
 Take care when crossing roads.
-Pedestrians should cross roads using a crossing.
+Pedestrians should cross roads at a crossing.
 You can be fined for crossing the road if you are within 100 metres of a pedestrian crossing but do not use it.
-Drivers don’t always stop, even though they are required to.
-The green pedestrian crossing signal also allows cars to turn right onto the crossing, so cross with caution.
+Drivers do not always stop, even though they are required to.
+The green pedestrian crossing signal also allows cars to turn right on to the crossing, so cross with caution.

 Traffic restrictions

-Private and hire cars must not enter the historic centre of many Italian cities without an official pass.
+You need a pass to drive into the historic centre of many Italian cities in a private or hire car.
 You can buy a pass from most car hire companies.
-The boundaries of historic centres are usually marked with the letters ZTL in black on a yellow background.
-If you pass this sign, your registration number is likely to be caught on camera and you will be fined.
+The boundaries are usually marked with the letters ZTL in black on a yellow background.
+If you pass this sign, your registration number is likely to be caught on camera and you will be fined if you do not have a pass.

-To reduce pollution, city authorities in Rome sometimes restrict traffic on specific days so vehicles with odd or even number plates are not allowed on the roads in the green band (fascia verde) area, which covers most of Rome.
-For more information, including exceptions, see the Rome Municipality website.
+In Rome, city authorities sometimes restrict traffic to reduce pollution.
+This means certain vehicles are not allowed on the roads in the green band (‘fascia verde’) area, which covers most of Rome.
+The Rome Municipality has more information.

 Extreme weather and natural disasters

-Forest fires are a risk during the extended summer months.
+Wildfires are a risk during the extended summer months.
 They are highly dangerous and unpredictable.
-Check latest alerts and weather forecast and follow advice of local authorities if you’re considering travelling to affected areas.
+Check the latest alerts and weather forecast and follow advice of local authorities if you’re considering travelling to affected areas.
 Take care when visiting or driving through woodland areas and report fires to the emergency services.

-For information on what to do in the event of a forest fire, visit the Civil Protection Department website.
+For information on what to do in the event of a wildfire, visit the Civil Protection Department.

 Flooding